 Talking almost at a whisper for the entire movie, Diana is constantly watched, controlled, and hated by the Royals.
 She's stalked by the equerry major, has her curtains sewn together, and is mocked for her eating disorder.

 Spencer is just as heartbreaking as it is visually stunning, filmed in a boxy vintage ratio with postcard-like imagery.
 Larraín makes delicate but clear hints to the conspiracy surrounding Diana's death, haunting her every move with the ghost of Anne Boleyn.

 Directed by Yorgos Lanthimos

 Yorgos Lanthimos has a searingly unique style when it comes to his movies: outlandish and oftentimes disturbing storylines told through polished monochrome cinematography.
 The Favourite is no exception to this, set in a Gothic-looking 18th century England.

 Queen Anne (played so exceptionally by Olivia Coleman that she won an Oscar) is unstable, immature, and in poor health.

-Her advisor and secret lover Sarah Churchill (played by Rachel Weisz) takes on most of her duties, until her impoverished little cousin Abigail Hill (played by Emma Stone) arrives on the scene.
+Her advisor and secret lover Sarah Churchill (Rachel Weisz) takes on most of her duties, until her impoverished little cousin Abigail Hill (Emma Stone) arrives on the scene.